European-XFEL/howToMiddlelayer/source/chap2/blocking_calls.rst

     # Do a blocking sleep for a second
     background(sleep, 1)

-NB. outside of this example, `asyncio.sleep` really should be used.
+NB. outside of this example, `asyncio.sleep` should be used.

 Note that `background` does not support keyworded arguments.
 As such, all arguments need to be provided: